 Following the recent changes in Government guidance on Coronavirus, the message to “stay at home” has ended.
 The new guidance means you can meet indoors in a group of up to six people or a group of any size from two households and you can meet outside in a group with up to 30 people.
 Some Covid restrictions remain in place so we must continue to exercise caution.
 Please see the Government website for more guidance.

-You can still visit the person you care for, but to help protect the most vulnerable, you are encouraged to follow the meeting people guidance to help keep you and others safe from the virus.
+You can still visit the person you care for, but to help protect the most vulnerable, you are encourage to follow the meeting people guidance to help keep you and others safe from the virus.
 If you are providing care and/or assistance, gatherings above the limit of 6 people or 2 households indoors can take place for the purposes of providing support, please see the guidance for further clarification.

 If you are visiting someone you care for, we recommend you follow the NHS guidance on hygiene.

 You might also want to think of equipment that might help the person you care for manage independently during this time.
 The Carers Trust Heart of England can offer information and advice about equipment - 024 7663 2972.